agubler/stores/README.md

 ## Features

  * Application state store designed to work with a reactive component architecture
- * Out of the box support for asynchronous operations
+ * Out of the box support for asynchronous commands
- * All modifications can be configured as undoable
+ * All state operations are recorded per process and undoable via a process callback
- * Supports the optimistic pattern with automatic rollback on a failure
+ * Supports the optimistic pattern with that can be rolled back on a failure
  * Fully serializable operations and state

 ## Overview